zmartzone/lua-resty-openidc/README.md

   introspection.
 Cache items expire when the corresponding token expires.
 Tokens with unknown expiry are not cached at all.
 This cache will contain one entry per introspected access token - usually this will be a few kB per token.
+Concurrent cache misses for the same token and cache segment are coalesced within an NGINX instance.
+One request calls the introspection endpoint while the others wait for and share its result, including endpoint failures and responses without an expiry claim.
+Setting `introspection_cache_ignore` disables both caching and request coalescing.
 * the cache named `jwt_verification` stores the result of JWT verification.
 Cache items expire when the corresponding token expires.
 Tokens with unknown expiry are not cached for two